colab-coop/bylaws/ARTICLE-1.markdown

 (b) Qualifications

-Future Members must work for CoLab as employees or contractors for less than one year.
+Future Members must work for CoLab as employees or contractors.

 (c) Acceptance